James Caan: 1970s

 Caan returned to the small screen with the TV movie Brian's Song (1971), playing dying football player Brian Piccolo, opposite Billy Dee Williams.
 Caan did not want to return to television and turned down the role several times, but changed his mind after reading the script.
 The film was a huge critical success and Caan's performance earned him an Emmy nomination.
 He got a deal to make a film and agreed to be in T.R.
 Baskin.

 The following year, Coppola cast him as the short-tempered Sonny Corleone in The Godfather.
 Originally, Caan was cast as Michael Corleone (Sonny's youngest brother); both Coppola and Caan demanded that this role be played by Al Pacino, so Caan could play Sonny instead.
 Robert De Niro was also considered to play Sonny.
 Although another actor, Carmine Caridi, was already signed to play Sonny, the studio eventually insisted on having Caan, so he remained in the production.
-During production of The Godfather in 1971, Caan was known to hang out with Carmine Persico, also known as "The Snake", a notorious mafioso and later head of the Colombo crime family.
-Government agents briefly mistook Caan, who was relatively unknown at the time, as an aspiring mobster.
 Caan was nominated for an Academy Award for Best Supporting Actor for his performance in the film, along with co-stars Robert Duvall and Pacino.
 Caan was closely identified with the role for years afterward: "They called me a wiseguy.
 I won Italian of the Year twice in New York, and I'm Jewish, not Italian....
 I was denied in a country club once.
 Oh yeah, the guy sat in front of the board, and he says, 'No, no, he's a wiseguy, been downtown.
 He's a made guy.'
 I thought, What?
 Are you out of your mind?"

 Caan was now established as a leading movie star.
-He was in a road movie, Slither (1973), based on a script by W. D. Richter, and a romantic comedy with Marsha Mason, Cinderella Liberty (1973), directed by Mark Rydell.
+He was in a road movie, Slither (1973), based on a script by W. D. Richter; and a romantic comedy with Marsha Mason, Cinderella Liberty (1973), directed by Mark Rydell.
 He received good reviews for playing the title role in The Gambler (1974), based on a script by James Toback originally written for Robert De Niro, and directed by Karel Reisz.
 More popular at the box office was the action comedy Freebie and the Bean (1974) with Alan Arkin.